hgcl/clara-le/src/posts/fermentation-behind-the-scenes.md

 _Ethanol fermentation_ or _alcoholic fermentation_ is the process where yeasts — a.k.a. mushrooms — convert sugars into energy in an anaerobic environment (same old, same old).
 However, this time, the by-products are ethanol and carbon dioxide.

 Ethanol makes things — well — alcoholic, whereas carbon dioxide produces bubbles.
-In short, this type of fermentation is used for wines, beers, whiskeys, rums and tons of other alcoholic beverages.
+In short, this type of fermentation is used for wines[^4], beers, whiskeys, rums and tons of other alcoholic beverages.

 In most cases, the brewers will let the carbon dioxide escape during a primary fermentation.
 When needed, a second fermentation (sometimes with extra yeast) can be done in the final bottle.
 As the carbon dioxide doesn't have anywhere to go, it is integrated into the liquid as bubbles — yay!
 Beers and sparkly wines are perfect examples of this second fermentation.

-With ethanol fermentation, the yeasts die after a while: either when all the sugars have been converted into ethanol or when the alcohol content has reached 15% alcohol per unit volume — strong enough to kill all types of yeasts.[^4] When a beer is unfiltered, you can see the sediment of dead yeasts remaining at the bottom of the bottle.
+With ethanol fermentation, the yeasts die after a while: either when all the sugars have been converted into ethanol or when the alcohol content has reached 15% alcohol per unit volume — strong enough to kill all types of yeasts.[^5] When a beer is unfiltered, you can see the sediment of dead yeasts remaining at the bottom of the bottle.

 Winemakers also use this yeast property to make fortified wines (e.g. Porto wine).
 They can stop the fermenting process by adding some extra alcohol in the wine.
 This usually results in a sweeter and stronger wine.
 The fermenting process can also be stopped by simply dropping the temperature of the tank.